 Motion to Appoint Child’s Attorney, Best Interests Attorney, or Court-Appointed Advisor

 Rule 10 enables the parties to request, or the court to appoint on its own motion, a child representative during child custody cases.
+Rule 10.1 has been added to specifically apply to court-appointed advisors.

 Motion for Court Interview of Children